zwave-js/node-zwave-js/docs/troubleshooting/index.md

 ## Rule #2: Thou shalt only use the "debug" level

-There are multiple log levels, but **only** the "debug" level contains enough info for troubleshooting.
+There are multiple log levels, but **only** the **debug** level contains enough info for troubleshooting.
+It may be tempting to go even higher and use the **silly** level, but like the name suggests, it adds silly amounts of information that is only used to troubleshoot very specific issues.
+For all others, it just makes the logs harder to read.

 <details>
 <summary>Click here for another counter example</summary>